 But they absolutely shouldn’t be.
 Why?
 Because Fish Cakes have all the tasty, crispy, seafood-y yumminess of crab cakes.
 And they also have this—fish tends to be less expensive than crab.
 So while Fish Cakes are special, you don’t have to save them for a special occasion!

-The Difference Between Fish Cakes And Crab Cakes
+Fish Cakes Versus Crab Cakes

 Both fish cakes and crab cakes are seafood, breading, and flavorings—which can include anything from Old Bay to lemon zest to veggies to fresh herbs—shaped into a patty and pan-fried.
 This recipe for Corn and Crab Cakes with Cilantro, for example.